Republican senator's bill to target U.S. 'political intelligence' firms

 Deciding whether a company would have to register under the proposal could be difficult.
 Some are registered as brokerages or investment advisers, while others are consulting firms not subject to regulatory scrutiny.

-Height Securities, for example, is a Washington-based broker-dealer that is regulated by the Securities and Exchange Commission and the Financial Industry Regulatory Authority.
+Height Securities, for example, is a Washington-based broker-dealer that is regulated by the SEC and the Financial Industry Regulatory Authority.
 Its research arm, Height Analytics, is an investment adviser overseen by state securities regulators in Washington, D.C. and Connecticut.
 (Editing by Marilyn Thompson and Eric Walsh)